The wonderful, wonderful cat.

 - Vague Age: Like many famous cartoon characters, Felix's age is never made clear in any of the cartoons.
 This is most notable in the Joe Oriolo series, where he is shown to be living by himself and is trusted by the Professor to look after his nephew Poindexter, but is occasionally referred to as a kid.
 The Van Beuren shorts consistently portrayed him as being kid like in personality, but apparently old enough to own his own house and run his own business.

 - Vocal Dissonance: Felix has gone through numerous voice actors, and there is little if any attempt at all to keep the voices truly consistent with each other, most egregiously with the Twisted Tales Felix, who went through two completely different sounding actors across seasons.

 - Walking the Earth: Felix is a nomad most of the time, frequently traveling all around the Earth, and he doesn't have a consistent place of residence in any of the series.

 - Weirdness Magnet: Felix himself isn't too unusual of a character as far as a talking and walking cat goes, but he attracts a lot of bizarre events and characters his way throughout a lot of his cartoons.

-- White Gloves: Averted.
-Felix is notable for this and the numerous times his hands disappear against his body demonstrate why this is a problem.
+- White Gloves: Felix is notable for not wearing them, and the numerous times his hands disappear against his body demonstrate the problem this trope addresses.